darlanalves/faster-git/README.md

 ```

-All commands should be easy to follow if you're used to git
+All commands should be easy to follow if you're used to git.